rustic-rs/rustic/README.md

 ## Comparison with restics:

 Improvements:
+ * Completely lock-free
  * Huge decrease in memory requirement
+ * Already much faster for some operations (but not yet fully speed optimized)
  * Can use .gitignore files
- * Snapshots save total size and node count, this is also shown in the rustic snapshots command
+ * Snapshots save much more information
  * cat tree command accepts a snapshot and path to cat the tree blob

 Differences: